 Federal Pell Grant

-The Federal Pell Grant is the most widely known type of education grant in United States.
+The Federal Pell Grant is the most popular type of education grant in United States.
 It has a very reliable source of funding, and the program has helped thousands of financially needy students.
 If you’re looking for a college grant, the first thing you want to do is to apply for the Pell Grant because there are other grants that limit their eligibility to Federal Pell grant awardees.
-Meanwhile, other grants favor Pell grant awardees heavily in their selection because someone who receives the Pell grant is automatically confirmed by the government as somebody who need help in covering the cost of education.

 Single teen mothers are one of the top priorities in Pell Grant.
 However, in order to see how much of free money you can get you need to complete your Free Application for Federal Student Aid (FAFSA).
-It’s a standardized procedure that can determine your eligibility and how much you will receive based on various information, including assets, annual income, family structure, etc. If the teen mother is still living with her parents, she should also include information about the assets and income of the parent, but in most cases the single mothers apply as an independent.
-The whole process is pretty straightforward, so it should be pretty easy.
-You should submit your FAFSA as soon as possible, because the Federal Pell Grant is awarded based on first come first served system, and once all of the funding is spent there will be no additional money available.
-This year the Pell Grant maximum annual amount is $5650, and you need to submit the FAFSA before June 30.
+It’s a standardized procedure that can determine your eligibility and how much you will receive based on various information, including assets, annual income, family structure, etc. If the teen mother is still living with her parents, she should also include information about the assets and income of the parent.
+But in most cases the single mothers apply as an independent.

 Federal Supplemental Educational Opportunity Grant (FSEOG)